Ultra-Light Dark Matter Simulations and Stellar Dynamics: Tension in Dwarf Galaxies for $m < 5\times10^{-21} $ eV: Introduction

-The ULDM density profile in our simulations is initialized without a soliton core, but forms it dynamically to a level roughly consistent with the soliton-halo relation discovered in Ref.~\cite{Schive:2014hza}.
-We show that the stellar line-of-sight velocity dispersion (LOSVD) profile approximately follows the steady solution to the collisionless Jeans' equation.
-However, dynamical heating leads to secular growth of the stellar half-light radius, with a time scale that decreases with increasing $m$, qualitatively consistent with analytical expectations~\cite{Bar-Or:2018pxz,Bar-Or:2020tys}.
+The ULDM density profile in our simulations is initialized without a soliton core, but forms it dynamically in agreement with the soliton-halo relation discovered in Ref.~\cite{Schive:2014hza}.
+We show that the stellar line-of-sight velocity dispersion (LOSVD) approximately follows the steady solution to the collisionless Jeans' equation.
+However, dynamical heating leads to secular growth of the stellar half-light radius, with a time scale that decreases with decreasing $m$, qualitatively consistent with analytical expectations~\cite{Bar-Or:2018pxz,Bar-Or:2020tys}.
 Together, these effects put ULDM in tension with Fornax data for $m \lesssim \SI{1e-21}{\electronvolt}$.
 In particular, for $m=\SI{1e-22}{\electronvolt}$, the stellar body is contained inside the soliton region and LOSVD can in principle be reconciled with data; however, the dynamical heating timescale is much smaller than the system age of order $\SI{10}{\giga\years}$.
 This makes the half-light radius observed today difficult to explain without fine-tuning the initial conditions.
-For $m=\SI{1e-21}{\electronvolt}$, dynamical heating becomes less important; however, the soliton occupies only the inner part of the stellar body, causing a bump in LOSVD, in tension with the data.

-The scaling properties of the Schr\"odinger-Poisson equation (SPE), that governs ULDM dynamics~\cite{Hui2017}, relate our results derived for Fornax to results corresponding to larger $m$ in halos with smaller velocity dispersion and smaller scale size, like Leo II and Carina dwarf galaxies, see Supplemental Matetial (SM)~\ref{s:code}.
-We perform simulations for these systems and find that the ULDM model tension with data extends up to $m \approx \SI{5e-21}{\electronvolt}$.
+For $m=\SI{1e-21}{\electronvolt}$, dynamical heating becomes less important in Fornax; however, the soliton occupies only the inner part of the stellar body, causing a bump in LOSVD, in tension with the data.
+The Leo II and Carina galaxies have smaller characteristic scales and smaller velocity dispersion than Fornax.
+Consequently, the analysis of these systems probes larger $m$: this can be attributed to the scaling properties of the Schr\"odinger-Poisson equation (SPE), that governs ULDM dynamics~\cite{Hui2017}; see App.~\ref{s:code}.
+Performing simulations for these systems we find that the tension with data, dominantly due to dynamical heating of the stellar population, extends up to $m \approx \SI{5e-21}{\electronvolt}$.